-Most everyone can think of someone they love who they would consider to be a strong person, but what makes that person strong?
+Most everyone can think of someone they love who they would consider being a strong person, but what makes that person strong?
 Is it their self-sacrificial nature?
 Is it their ability to push through hardship?
 Often times, the strongest people in our lives are those who overcome their weaknesses, who seek to make a change even when it’s least convenient to do so.

 So, though it’s difficult to put a finger on inner strength and what personal weaknesses are, perhaps some context for when particular strengths arise in real situations would make it easier to discover our own strengths and weaknesses.